BB2ME #22 – Why you should discard any bad card in life

 Good hand of cards for rummy.

-I like playing cards.
-Poker, rummy, Uno.
+I like playing cards—poker, rummy, Uno.
 You name the game, and I probably enjoy it.
 The problem is that I am not good at any of them.
 I lose most of the time.
-I don’t pay much attention while playing and usually do not have a strategy in mind.
-Instead, I simply do the best I can and hope for a win now and then.
-The bottom line is that I do not care that much if I lose.
+I don’t pay much attention while playing and usually do not have a strategy.
+Instead, I do the best I can and hope for a win now and then.
+The bottom line is that I do not care much if I lose.
 I don’t.
 My attitude is much different when it comes to life.

 Discard bad cards